cechrist/cardoon/doc/usage.rst

 * Sphinx (http://sphinx.pocoo.org/)

-* pyreverse from the pylint package yo generate UML diagrams (http://www.logilab.org/2560)
+* pyreverse from the pylint package to generate UML diagrams (http://www.logilab.org/2560)

 The documentation can be generated as follows::